 My wife is one of those people who would open every single present early if you let her.
 Christmas, birthday, Mothers Day you name it and she wants to open it early.
 She also likes to give her presents early, which is why I got my Fathers Day present, a Camp Chef camping stove, a couple weeks early this year.

 Kelly took our three youngest kids to Cabelas during the day last week and hunted for a great Fathers Day Present.
-She wrote about hunting for the perfect gift over on Life In Minnesota.

 That night I was given my gift (amazing patience on her part!).
 She actually got me a Camp Chef Explorer Two Burner along with a Double Steel Griddle to go along with it.
 Camp Chef also makes a half griddle for the stove as well as a grilling attachment (maybe Christmas).